calvinlough/ember-tag-input/README.md

 - **parameters: index**

 ### onKeyUp
-- This action will get called when the user is typing into an input.
+- This action will get called after each key press.
 - **parameters: currentInputValue**